 In this article, we will explain how Bitcoin ATMs work, what types exist, and how to find the closest one.

-A video version of this read from an Exscudo team member who opened his own BTM company back in 2014.
+A video version of this read from the Nimera team member who opened his own BTM company back in 2014.
 In this video, Trevor sums up the article and explains the hidden fees and common scams of the BTM industry.

-The Bitcoin ATM industry has been around for more than 7 years.
-But it really started growing in 2020, when it soared a whopping 167%.
-It all started in October 2013, when the first-ever BTM company installed a machine in the Waves coffee shop in downtown Vancouver, Canada.
+The Bitcoin ATMs have been around for more than 7 years, but the real growth started in 2020, when BTMs soared a whopping 167%.
+It all began in October 2013, when the first-ever BTM company installed a machine in the Waves coffee shop in downtown Vancouver, Canada.

 Two months later, the first EU BTM appeared in Bratislava, Slovakia.
 Since then Bitcoin ATMs started to spread across Europe.
 In took a couple more months for the first machine to appear in the USA — it was placed in a cigar bar in Albuquerque, New Mexico.
 Although this machine was removed in just a month for unknown reasons.

 At the moment of writing, there are over 10,000 Bitcoin ATMs in more than 70 countries all around the world.
-Even though the most popular locations are USA (7 567 ATMs) and Canada (900 ATMs), BTMs are also popular in countries with weak economies, like Venezuela and Columbia.
-There, BTC is a way to escape the hyperinflation.
+Even though the most popular locations are USA (7 567 ATMs) and Canada (900 ATMs), BTMs are also popular in countries with weak economies, like Venezuela and Columbia, where BTC is a way to escape the hyperinflation.

 There are two types of Bitcoin ATMs: